apuder/TRS-IO/README.md

 4. Access to remote servers via TCP
 5. Virtual printer support

-The TRS-IO versions for the Model 1 have some additional features that are explained below.
+The TRS-IO versions for the Model 1 and Model III have some additional features that are explained below.
 The following sections give an overview of TRS-IO as well as setup instructions.
 This Github repository contains the complete source code as well as the KiCad schematics for the PCB (Printed Circuit Board).